Tax Reform and Business Taxes 2020

 Corporate taxes.
 Beginning in 2018, the new tax reform law reduces the C corporate tax rate to 21%, from a top rate of 35%.
 Corporate alternative minimum tax was repealed.

 Listed property.
-The new tax reform law increases the depreciation for passenger automobiles placed in service after December 31, 2017.
-For 2018, the maximum amount of allowable depreciation was $ 10,000 for the year in which the vehicle is placed in service; $16,000 for the second year; $9,600 for the third year; and $5,760 for the fourth and later years.
-2019 depreciation numbers come out in the fall.
+The new tax reform law increases the depreciation for passenger automobiles placed in service for 2020, the maximum amount of allowable depreciation is $10,100 for the year in which the vehicle is placed in service; Plus $8,000 if the vehicle qualifies for special bonus depreciation.
 The new law removes computers and peripheral equipment from the definition of listed property.
 Therefore, laptop computers, for example, are not subject to the strict substantiation requirements that apply to other listed property.

 Tax-deferred exchanges.
 The tax-deferred exchange rules in §1031 will only apply to real property.
 Personal property, such as autos, machines, tractors, equipment, etc., may no longer qualify under the tax-deferred exchange rules.